 There are two key aspects to tracking post-app launch:

-Developing a mobile banking application, use mobile analytics tools to monitor app crashes, errors, bugs, or glitches faced by users.
-Analyse if issues are device/platform-specific.
-Track opt-outs or uninstalls.
+When developing a mobile banking application, it’s essential to use mobile analytics tools to monitor app crashes, errors, bugs, or glitches faced by users.
+Utilising tools to detect and report app crash can significantly enhance your ability to identify whether issues are device or platform-specific.
+Additionally, tracking opt-outs or uninstalls helps pinpoint potential pain points in the user experience.

 Measure transaction volumes and usage of different features.
 See which areas need improvement.
 Check data for enrollment rates, user drop-offs, frequency of use, session lengths and similar metrics.